MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/wdf/index.md

 -   You can use [**!wdfkd.wdfcrashdump**](https://msdn.microsoft.com/library/windows/hardware/ff565682) to display error information about UMDF 2 drivers.
 For more information, see **!wdfkd.wdfcrashdump**.

-## New Performance Tracing tool for WDF drivers
+## Performance Tracing tool for WDF drivers

 You can use the Windows Performance Toolkit (WPT) to view performance data for a given KMDF or UMDF 2 driver.
 When tracing is enabled, the framework generates ETW events for I/O, PnP, and Power callback paths.
 You can then view graphs in the Windows Performance Analyzer (WPA) that show I/O throughput rates, CPU utilization, and callback performance.
 The WPT is included in the Windows Assessment and Deployment Kit (ADK).